 2. Thinkware TW-X550D

 Noted for the most reliable of the dual channel dash cams and also has the best price.
 The only drawback is that it is not too discreet.
+Want another option?
+Check out the our Thinkware F800 pro review.

 Check availability on AMAZON